 Below are some of the regulations

-With an application fee of 100,000 Tanzanian Shillings, an initial license fee of 1,000,000 Tanzanian Shillings and an annual license fee of 1,000,000 Tanzanian Shillings, Tanzanians have to pay up to $900 to operate a personal blog in the country.
+With an application fee of 100,000 Tanzanian Shillings, an initial license fee of 1,000,000 Tanzanian Shillings, and an annual license fee of 1,000,000 Tanzanian Shillings, Tanzanians have to pay up to $900 to operate a personal blog in the country.
 The $930 blogging fee will likely be a barrier for many people in a country.

-Also, the fines are not less than five million shillings ($2,210) or a year in prison. online platforms are required to bar anyone from posting anonymously or without being registered.
+Also, the fines are not less than five million shillings ($2,210) or a year in prison.
+Consequently, online platforms are to bar anyone from posting anonymously or without registration.
 “This is going to kill bloggers in Tanzania,” said Mike Mushi, one of the cofounders of the Jamii Forums news platform.
 “Most will lose advertisers since they are not legally registered,” he told RSF.